 These landlocked sockeye salmon (better known as kokanee) have been stocked as fingerlings in Detroit Lake for some years now.

-And while these silvery pan-sized salmon aren’t as numerous at Detroit Lake as they are at Green Peter Reservoir on the South Santiam River, those in the know do quiet well on “kokes” at Detroit, and in fact often catching larger fish here.
+And while these silvery pan-sized salmon still aren’t as numerous at Detroit Lake as they are at Green Peter Reservoir on the South Santiam River, those in the know do very well on “kokes” at Detroit, and in fact often catching significantly fatter fish here than the smaller class of kokanee typically caught to the south at Green Peter.

 Kokanee are most often associated with deep, cold water, although in cooler months they can be found near the surface.